 Our roadmap for the remainder of 2021 includes the activation of additional airlines and capabilities.
 Keep an eye out for news about exchange capabilities and advancements related to seat ancillaries.

 Engagement from all sides of the marketplace

 Our Beyond NDC Partner program is made up of 16 companies across the travel ecosystem—from leading agencies to airlines.
 More than 25 additional airlines are also in discussions with us about making NDC content available through the Sabre GDS, while agencies continue to express the necessity of ensuring their customers can access leading content.
 To date, more than 2,000 pseudo city codes (PCCs) globally have activated NDC through Sabre.

-We’ve now been live with NDC offers from Qantas Airways (QF) for nearly five months in Australia and New Zealand: customers can shop, price, book and service single and multi-passenger NDC offers from the airline.
+We’re live with NDC offers from Qantas Airways (QF) in Australia and New Zealand: customers can shop, price, book and service single and multi-passenger NDC offers from the airline.
 Shopping by frequent flier number is also supported, permitting sellers to access more tailored content associated with Qantas’ frequent flier rewards program.

 On the European front, we look forward to launching a pilot of NDC offers from Finnair (AY) in the coming weeks.
 The pilot will provide an opportunity for the airline – a longstanding Beyond NDC partner – and Sabre to collect technical and operational feedback to fine-tune the solution in preparation for broader launch later this year.

 Our pilots with American Airlines and United Airlines continue to generate valuable insights to help us optimize our offering in anticipation of broader availability in the coming months.